south texas college

 Some examples include:

-For curated content for all things History, see our Computer Science (Will open in a new tab).
+For curated content for all things Programming, see our Computer Science (Will open in a new tab).

 Discovery Search is available from that page, so there's no need to go back to the Library's website.

-Find a list of databases best suited for Historical research and some featured graphic novels!
+Find a list of databases best suited for Programming research.

 Not sure what citation style to use, or even how to cite books, artwork, and videos in MLA, APA. and Chicago?
 Check out the Writing & Citing Guide (Will open in a new tab) for assistance with these areas.